 In terms of UI design, Shopee practically excels in delivering a clear information hierarchy.
 Although Lazada has a similar design, Shopee’s CTA is more prominent with its consistent use of brand colors.
 However, the requirement of manually checking the box can pose a nuisance simply because it requires an extra step and mental labor from users.

-Nevertheless, a noteworthy feature is the “Shop Vouchers” element, which becomes visible only upon selecting a product.
-This strategy creates an enticing perception of potential savings, enticing users to explore further.
+Nevertheless, a significant feature is the “Shop Vouchers” element, which becomes visible upon selecting a product.
+This strategy creates the impression of potential savings, enticing users to explore further.
 This does require an extra step, which users need to take to access these potential savings — adding more steps to the user journey.

 Clear and concise information hierarchy may be Shopee’s merits, but Lazada’s shopping cart nails UX efficiency.
-The strategic placement of the “Collect Voucher” option at the top makes it more noticeable; encouraging users to explore more and maintaining them on the app longer.
+The strategic placement of the “Collect Voucher” option at the top makes it more noticeable, motivating users to explore more and maintaining them on the app longer.

 Winner — Lazada